BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-One of the condos I stayed in was at the back end of a parking lot a few hundred feet from the sidewalk along the seawall next to the ocean.
+One of the condos I stayed in was at the back end of a parking lot a few hundred feet from the sidewalk along the seawall.
 It was less than a 60-second walk to the beach.
-This shows the sidewalk and the seawall:
+The sidewalk and the seawall:

 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />